tenimathew/oracle/docs/oracle-admin/basics.md

 - Committed undo information normally is lost when its undo space is overwritten by a newer transaction.
 - Space occupied by unexpired undo data in undo segments can be consumed if necessary by ongoing transactions.
 This is the default.
 - You can create more than one undo tablespace but only one of them can be active at any given time.

-### Small-file Tablespace

-- Default type of tablespace in Oracle database.
-Can have multiple data files.
-Maximum of 1022 data filesare allowed.

-### Big-file Tablespace

-- Suited for storing large amount of data.
-Allows maximum 1 data file

 ## Physical Storage Structures